Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Output_Analysis/confidence_intervals.md

 calculate this estimate.

 A confidence interval defines a probabilistic guarantee that a parameter will reside within an interval.
 Moreover, this probabilistic guarantee

-## The Other CI, the Credible Interval
+## What a Confidence Interval Is Not

-To Bayesians, there is a second concept that is analogous to the confidence interval, the Credible interval.
+To Bayesians, there is a second concept that is often confused with the confidence interval, the Credible interval.
 This interval defines the possibility of a parameter residing in set of numbers within a given region in the context of a posterior distribution.
 This is the concept most people popularly associate with a confidence interval.

-This also means that when you derive a number from

-Credible intervals can be calculating using the simulation-sampling technique described as Markov Chain Monte Carlo,, which is defined further in {ref}`MCMC`
+Credible intervals can be calculating using the simulation-sampling technique described as Markov Chain Monte Carlo,, which is defined further in {ref}`sec:MCMC`

 ## Central Limit Theorem

-## Methods of Confidence Interval Discovery
+## Methods of Confidence Interval Construction

 a

+## What does this mean for Simulation?